AyushMaurya1/Ppe_Kit_Detection/README.md

 **PPE Detection System**

-This project implements a PPE (Personal Protective Equipment) detection system using YOLOv8 models.
-The system can analyze images, videos, or webcam feeds to detect compliance with PPE requirements.
-When non-compliance is detected, it triggers a buzzer sound as an alert.
+This project implements a PPE Detection System, Human Detection using YOLOv3, and Face Recognition.
+These systems can analyze images, videos, or webcam feeds to detect compliance with safety requirements, human presence, and recognize faces.
+Alerts are triggered when violations are detected, such as non-compliance with PPE or an unknown face.

 **Features**